 The sludge return pipe can, as an option, be used for denitrification.
 The sludge that has built up can settle in the secondary treatment tank and is transported back to the sludge storage tank or prechamber using a submersible pump or an air-lift pump (secondary pump).

-The fixed-bed substrate is made up of UV-stabilised polyethylene which is non-porous, squeeze-resistant and will not biodegrade in the foreseeable future.
+The fixed-bed substrate is made up of UV-stabilized polyethylene which is non-porous, squeeze-resistant and will not biodegrade in the foreseeable future.
 The fixed bed substrate has no toxic or chemical-physical effect on the biological cleaning process, is produced from net pipe blocks which are connected on the front ends.
 Due to its net-like structure, the material can be blended thoroughly.

 Special features are: